lumail/lumail/HACKING.md

 # Implementation Overview

-The core of this project is written in C++, with extensive Lua support.
+The core of lumail is written in C++, with extensive Lua support.

 The main Lua code, used for configuration, is located in the `lumail2.lua` file, with a number of supporting libraries located beneath `lib/`.